infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Drive
 -----

-Once you've created your storage infrastructure comprising of a network, storage resources and volumes, you may wish to invite other users, potentially non-tech-savvy, to use it to seamlessly store and access their files.
+Once you've created your storage infrastructure comprising of a network, silos and volumes, you may wish to invite other users, potentially non-tech-savvy, to use it to seamlessly store and access their files.

 A client application with a graphical interface called <a href="http://infinit.sh/drive">Infinit Drive</a> is provided for end-users to see the drives they are allowed to access, the people contributing to it, their permissions, etc.

 <img src="${url('images/desktop-client.png')}" alt="Infinit Drive">

-The notions of storage resources, networks and volumes are too technical for most end-users.
+The notions of silos, networks and volumes are too technical for most end-users.
 Such users may also require a simple email guiding them through the set-up process.

 This is why the notion of a *drive* has been introduced.
 A drive is nothing more than an abstraction on top of a volume.
 In other words, a drive is a volume that will show up in the Infinit Drive's interface.